Nighthawk (DC Comics): Fictional character biography

 He was shown as dying during Crisis on Infinite Earths, although this has been retconned twice to fit in with the later revelation that he was a reincarnation of Prince Khufu — who would later be reincarnated as Carter Hall, the Golden Age Hawkman.
-Current continuity has it that he was shot by a criminal named Matilda Roderic, who was presumably a reincarnation of the evil priest Hath-Set, who is apparently destined to kill Khufu in every life.
+In current continuity, Nighthawk was shot by a criminal named Matilda Roderic, who was presumably a reincarnation of the evil priest Hath-Set, who is destined to kill Khufu in every life.
 Roderic's descendant is the current Hath-Set.

-The 2002 retcon also revealed he was the partner and lover of the Western heroine Cinnamon, who was the reincarnation of Khufu's wife Chay-Ara.
+The 2002 retcon also revealed he was the partner and lover of the Western heroine Cinnamon, the reincarnation of Khufu's wife Chay-Ara.

-Nighthawk appears in Guy Gardner #24 during the Zero Hour incident.
+Nighthawk appears in Guy Gardner #24 during Zero Hour: Crisis in Time!.
 He sported white sideburns at this point in time.
 His group of allies, which includes El Diablo and Bat Lash, were forming to take on the villain Extant and several men Extant had brainwashed.
 Nighthawk calls this group the "Rough Bunch" on more than one occasion.
 The time-lost heroes Steel, Supergirl, Guy Gardner and a version of Batgirl show up to help in the fight.

 A modern-day version of the character appears in the Western-themed Robin (vol. 2) Annual #6, as a mercenary.
 He worked with Robin and the modern day Pow Wow Smith to track down the modern day Trigger Twins.
 They have a literal Main Street showdown in a Western-themed tourist attraction located near Gotham City.